emarekica/js/freeCodeCamp/challenges.md

 In a [previous challenge](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/replace-loops-using-recursion), you learned how to use recursion to replace a `for `loop.
 Now, let's look at a more complex function that returns an array of consecutive integers starting with `1` through the number passed to the function.
 <br>

-As mentioned in the previous challenge, there will be a _base case_.
-The _base case_ tells the recursive function when it no longer needs to call itself.
-It is a simple case where the return value is already known.
-There will also be a recursive call which executes the original function with different arguments.
+As mentioned in the previous challenge, there will be a _base case_. **The _base case_ tells the recursive function when it no longer needs to call itself.** It is a simple case where the return value is already known.
+There will also be a _recursive call_ which **executes the original function with different arguments**.
 If the function is written correctly, eventually the base case will be reached.
 <br>

 For example, say you want to write a recursive function that returns an array containing the numbers `1` through `n`.
 This function will need to accept an argument, `n`, representing the final number.
 Then it will need to call itself with progressively smaller values of `n` until it reaches `1`.
 You could write the function as follows: